gecoffman/TAMUTechTalk/ReadMe.txt

 - Contains the files to serve out forex (foreign exchange) data on your local computer on a specifie port

-solutions
+solutions/
 - equitiesScraper contains the solution to scrape data from the equtities server

-- forextScraper contains the solutuon to scrape data from the forex server
+- forexScraper contains the solutuon to scrape data from the forex server

 *** Instructions to run each of the above files is in the ReadMe.txt of the directory ****